qwerdenkerXD/prot-fin-dev/experiments/recog_with_fft/README.md

 |----------------------------------------------------------|------------------
 |[test_selection.summary.csv](./results/test_selection.summary.csv)|a summary of the found matches for 217 protein sequences (7 per family)
 |[hash_count_dist.png](./results/hash_count_dist.png)|a raincloud plot of the hash counts calculated for the sequences
+|[potential_hashes.png](./results/potential_hashes.png)|a raincloud plot of the counts of *all* calculated hashes.
+By default, duplicate hashes are stored only one time, so many are just ignored, as the plot demonstrates.

 ### Reproduce
 In this repository, `protein.fa` is used to generate the database.
 You can extract the file from [this archive](https://github.com/usadellab/prot-fin/raw/5be77c4247327e3958c89200c03a938ec4734834/material/Mapman_reference_DB_202310.tar.bz2).
 The archive also includes `mapmanreferencebins.results.txt` which maps the proteins to their families.